KMVQ-FM: Transition to CHR

-99.7 NOW
+99-7 NOW

 In mid-2010, KMVQ changed its logo to match the CBS-owned "AMP Radio" stations in Los Angeles (KAMP-FM) and Detroit (WDZH).
 The station began using the slogan "All The Hits!"
 On December 31, 2010, the station re-branded as "99-7 Now" to match the CBS owned WNOW-FM (92-3 Now) in New York City.

 On February 2, 2017, CBS Radio announced that it would merge with Entercom.
 To comply with FCC ownership limits, it was announced that KMVQ, Entercom's KBLX, KOIT, and KUFX, and a cluster in Sacramento, would be divested.
 Under a local marketing agreement (LMA), Bonneville assumed operations of the stations following the completion of the merger on November 17.

 On August 3, 2018, Bonneville announced that it would acquire all of the divested Entercom stations it had been operating for $141 million.
 The sale was completed on September 21, 2018.

 In 2020, KMVQ, along with the other Bay Area Bonneville stations, moved their studios from the SoMa district in San Francisco to a newly built studio along Junipero Serra Boulevard in Daly City.

-On October 7, 2025, Connoisseur Media announced it would acquire Bonneville's San Francisco cluster for an undisclosed amount.
+On October 7, 2025, Connoisseur Media announced it would acquire Bonneville's San Francisco/San Jose cluster for $10 million.
+The sale closed on May 15, 2026.